for MN House 62B.

 Nine years ago, I made a leap of faith that Minneapolis shared my vision for every child having access to a great public school in their neighborhood, regardless of zip code.
 Promising to work towards that vision with the community, I ran and won a citywide seat on the Minneapolis School Board.
 For seven years I’ve worked with families, students, educators, staff and community members to increase equity across schools with the goal of improving our students’ educational experiences.

-While I have been a tested public servant for the past seven years, I consider myself a mom first.
+While I have been a tested public servant for the past seven years, I view myself as a mom first.
 One of the greatest joys of my life has been raising two graduates of Minneapolis Public Schools, along with my youngest who is currently an eighth grader at Justice Page Middle School.
-As a mom and School Board Director, I have committed my time and energy to advocating for various issues that intersect with PreK-12 public education including homelessness, health disparities, safety, and efforts to decriminalize poverty in our city.
+As a mom and School Board Member, I have committed my time and energy to advocating for various issues that intersect with PreK-12 public education including homelessness, health disparities, safety, and efforts to decriminalize poverty in our city.

 - Addressing overcrowding in classrooms by reopening and expanding schools throughout the city including Washburn, Southwest, Sanford, Seward, North High, Follwell, Justice Page, Franklin, and Webster.